nikolaybutnik/opencv-notebook/README.md

 Apply an affine transformation to an image.

-This method accepts three required and four optional parameters:

 - `src`: input image.
 - `M`: transformation matrix.
 - `dsize`: desired size of the output image.